skovhus/jest-codemods/README.md

 ## Inspiration

-Thanks to [ava-codemods](https://github.com/avajs/ava-codemods) for inspiration.
+Thanks to [avajs/ava-codemods](https://github.com/avajs/ava-codemods) for inspiration and CLI setup.

+The Mocha and Chai support began its life at [paularmstrong/mocha-to-jest-codemod](https://github.com/paularmstrong/mocha-to-jest-codemod)

 ## Contributing